-M. Berz et al. implemented Taylor models arithmetic using floating-point arithmetic and used the interval remainder to enclose also the roundoff errors.
-I proved that the arithmetic operations defined by M. Berz and K. Makino correctly take into account the roundoff errors due to the computations performed with floating-point arithmetic [32,7].
-Again, these results have been formally checked using Coq [3].
+M. Berz and K. Makino implemented Taylor models arithmetic using floating-point arithmetic and used the interval remainder to enclose also the roundoff errors.
+I proved that the arithmetic operations they defined correctly take into account the roundoff errors due to the computations performed with floating-point arithmetic [36,9].
+These results have been formally checked using Coq [5].